frivas/alexa-mixed-polly/README.md

 # How the Skill works
 The sample skill is available [here](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Ffrivas%2Falexa-mixed-polly).
 Take a look at *hello_world.py* - not the most original name ever :)-.

-The first thing we to think of is the availability of the tool that will be used to combine the audio streams (Polly and background music).
+The first thing we need to think of is the availability of the tool that will be used to combine the audio streams (Polly and background music).

 I have placed the *sox* tool in the *audio* directory (Thanks again Daniel).
 As the environment where our Lambda function is executed is read-only there is a need to create a functions that copies the tool to a directory where its permissions can be changed and then executed.
 That directory is */tmp*.
 For that reason *prepareTools()*: